jeftegoes/AwsOverview/AWS Systems Manager.md

 - Allow to assign a TTL to a parameter (expiration date) to force updating or deleting sensitive data such as passwords.
 - Can assign multiple policies at a time.

-# 9. SSM - Patch Manager
+# 9. Patch Manager

-- Automates the process of patching managed instances
+- Automates the process of patching managed instances.
 - OS updates, applications updates, security updates...
-- Supports both EC2 instances and on-premises servers
+- Supports both EC2 instances and on-premises servers.
-- Supports Linux, macOS, and Windows
+- Supports Linux, macOS, and Windows.
-- Patch on-demand or on a schedule using Maintenance Windows
+- Patch on-demand or on a schedule using Maintenance Windows.
-- Scan instances and generate patch compliance report (missing patches)
+- Scan instances and generate patch compliance report (missing patches).
-- Patch compliance report can be sent to S3
+- Patch compliance report can be sent to S3.

-# 10. SSM - Patch Manager
+## 9.1.
+SSM - Patch Manager

 - **Patch Baseline**
-  - Defines which patches should and shouldn't be installed on your instances
+  - Defines which patches should and shouldn't be installed on your instances.
-  - Ability to create custom Patch Baselines (specify approved/rejected patches)
+  - Ability to create custom Patch Baselines (specify approved/rejected patches).
-  - Patches can be auto-approved within days of their release
+  - Patches can be auto-approved within days of their release.
-  - By default, install only critical patches and patches related to security
+  - By default, install only critical patches and patches related to security.
 - **Patch Group**
-  - Associate a set of instances with a specific Patch Baseline
+  - Associate a set of instances with a specific Patch Baseline.
-  - Example: create Patch Groups for different environments (dev, test, prod)
+  - Example: create Patch Groups for different environments (dev, test, prod).
-  - Instances should be defined with the tag key Patch Group
+  - Instances should be defined with the tag key Patch Group.
-  - An instance can only be in one Patch Group
+  - An instance can only be in one Patch Group.
-  - Patch Group can be registered with only one Patch Baseline
+  - Patch Group can be registered with only one Patch Baseline.

-# 11. SSM - Patch Manager Patch Baselines
+## 9.2.
+SSM - Patch Manager Patch Baselines

 - **Pre-Defined Patch Baseline**
   - Managed by AWS for different Operating Systems (can't be modified).